 Gut feeling?
 Hm.
 Well, here’s how to make a good impression next time: 5 Ways To Make an Amazing First Impression and make sure to research the company before you go.
 You can’t predict what kind of person you will meet there, but you can make sure you’re ready for almost anything.

-Terrible (And True) Interview Stories From Real People Who Definitely Bombed the Interview
+Terrible And True Anonymous Interview Stories From Real People Who Definitely Bombed the Interview

 (Yes, these really happened.)
-These are some of the worst horror stories our recruiters had about what real people, who really bombed the interview:
+These are some of the worst anonymous horror stories our recruiters had about when real people really bombed the interview:

-During the peak of summer, a man showed up to his interview just after his current job, drenched in sweat and smelled terribly of body odor.
+During the peak of summer, a man bicycled to his interview just after his current job in manual labor, drenched in sweat, and smelled terribly of body odor.
 He was qualified for the job, but the smell was too much for the manager in the small office.
 The manager was very understanding and rescheduled a second interview for a later (and cooler) day and ended up hiring him.
-(See Dress For Success for Interview)
+(Avoid this and see Dress For Success for an Interview)

-A man on the way to a lab tech interview decided to bicycle to the interview.
+A man in San Francisco had a lab tech assistant interview and decided to bicycle there, despite not knowing the location, how long it would take him to bicycle there, and he hadn’t bicycled in a long time.
 He got caught in the rain and then got lost.
 Instead of calling to explain or to reschedule, he showed up two hours late, dripping wet, and demanded an interview.
 By then the hiring manager had given up on him and gone home.
 No, they did not give him another interview.
 (Always call ahead if something prevents you from making it on time!)

 A husband had an interview and his wife insisted on being with him during it.
 She sat in on the interview because she wasn’t happy with her husband’s unemployment and inability to secure a new job.
 (There was no second interview.)

 Whatever happened at your interview, it probably wasn’t as bad as those!
 And yes, all those people did eventually find work and are at jobs that they love.
-Most people, at one point or another, bombed the interview.
+Most people, at one point or another, have bombed an interview.
 Remember that all people make mistakes and that you can learn from this experience.
 The only mistake you can make now is to refuse to try better next time.
-Do your research, plan ahead, practice answering questions, and you will be hired.
+Do your research, plan ahead, and practice answering questions, and you will get hired.

 Need more help?